MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-properties.md

 ### `serverUrl`

-`serverUrl` refers to the MicroStrategy Library server URL.
+`serverUrl` refers to the Library server URL.

 #### Required?